 The search will throw up only results that are Kindle Unlimited eligible.
 If the book you are looking for isn’t eligible, you will not have any results.

 Amazon Prime is another subscription service by Amazon that gives the subscriber access to several deals and freebies.
 A lot of people get confused about the two subscriptions especially since Amazon offers them both.
 Amazon Prime is a multi-benefit subscription that gives the subscriber site-wide benefits.
-Kindle Unlimited, on the other hand, is restricted to eBooks and magazines.
+Kindle Unlimited, on the other hand, is restricted to eBooks, magazines, and audiobooks.

-At $10.99 a month, Amazon Prime gives you benefits like free 2-day shipping for physical items, access to free songs, TV shows and movies and several early access deals.
-Amazon Prime recently introduced Prime Reading, which allows subscribers free access to over a thousand books, magazines, comics, Kindle Singles and much more across different genres and categories.
+At $119 annual or $12.99 a month, Amazon Prime gives you benefits like free 2-day shipping for physical items, access to free songs, TV shows, and movies and several early access deals.
+Amazon Prime members also enjoy the perk of Prime Reading, which allows subscribers free access to over a thousand books, magazines, comics, Kindle Singles and much more across different genres and categories.

-Choosing from a few thousand books with an Amazon Prime subscription may not sound as appealing as choosing from a million books with the Kindle Unlimited subscription.
+Choosing from a few thousand books with an Amazon Prime subscription may not sound as appealing as choosing from a million books with the Kindle Unlimited service with a $9.99 a month subscription.

 Obviously, Prime Reading is aimed at occasional readers in contrast to the bibliophiles that Kindle Unlimited is focused on.
 The point to note here, however, is that Amazon Prime subscription will also get you exclusive site-wide benefits for almost the same price.